xHain-hackspace/xHain-hackspace.github.io/_posts/2016-06-13-Civic Hacking.en.md

 translations:
 de: /de/news/2016/06/13/Civic Hacking.html
 ---
 The idea is to recycle the whole Parliament operating process properly.
 Specifically, it is about 6000 operations of the BVV Xhain (requests, resolutions etc).
-You can find them in the council information system ALLRIS.
-[1] But the ALLRIS is not particularly great.
+You can find them in the council information system ALLRIS [1].
+But the ALLRIS is not particularly great.
 The goal is to recycle all the stuff to categorize ( "planning committee", "SPD", "rejected" etc) to geotag, and then to make detectable on a map.

 <!--more-->
-You'll find a dummy here [2]
+You'll find a dummy here [2].

 The 6000 data files are in dirty XHTML and must be transformed into a rational format (XML or JSON, RDF optional if someone wants).